modxorg/Docs/en/extras/church-events-calendar/churcheventscalendar-snippet/churchevents.managing-events.md

 4. Now select the day that the event starts on
 5. Select the day that the event ends on

-**Examples**
+**Examples**:

 1. The first Monday of every month there is an event.
     1. Select Every month
     2. Select the Sunday in the First Week row.
     3. Select the day that the event starts on and the day the event ends on.
 2. An event that occurs on the second Tuesday and forth Monday of every month.
     1. Select Every month
     2. Select the Tuesday in the second week row
     3. Select the Monday in the fourth week row.

 ## Edit an event(s)